umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 ---
-description: "Learn how to build, configure and add an XML sitemap to your Umbraco website."
+description: "Learn how to build, configure, and add an XML sitemap to your Umbraco website."
 ---

 # Creating an XML Sitemap